florianmaxim/MsgX/README.md

  <img align="center" src="resources/screen-3.jpg" />
 </p>

 ## <p align="center">Editing the current one or setting a new golden message to the internet increases the price by 0.00001 ETH.
-(Setting a message requires a connection to the blockchain.)</p>
+(Requires a connection to the blockchain.)</p>

 <p align="center">
  <img align="center" src="resources/screen-2.jpg" />